More On Gauge Theory And Geometric Langlands: 't Hooft Operators And Hecke Modifications

-To get a magnetic eigenbrane, therefore, we simply must apply $S$-duality to a zero-brane.
+$S$-duality maps branes of type $(B,B,B)$ to branes of type $(B,A,A)$ (a $B$-brane in complex structure $I$ and an $A$-brane in symplectic structure $J$ or $K$) so in particular, the $S$-dual of a zero-brane will be a brane of type $(B,A,A)$.
+These are the magnetic eigenbranes that we will study.
+It is not difficult to determine concretely what kind of brane is the $S$-dual of a zero-brane.
 Consider a zero-brane $\B$ supported at a point $m\in\MH$ that lies in a particular fiber $^L\neg \FF$ of the Hitchin fibration of $^L\neg G$.
 Since $S$-duality acts as $T$-duality on the fibers of the Hitchin fibration $\MH\to \V$, the $S$-dual of $\B$ will be a rank 1 $A$-brane $\B'$ supported on the fiber $\FF$ of the Hitchin fibration of $G$ that corresponds\footnote{Fibers of the Hitchin fibration are parametrized by the values of invariant polynomials in the Higgs field $\varphi$.
 As there is a natural correspondence between invariant polynomials on the Lie algebras of $^L\neg G$ and of $G$, there is a natural correspondence between the fibers of the two Hitchin fibrations.
 To be more precise, this correspondence involves a rescaling of the Higgs field that depends on the gauge coupling constant and will play no essential role.} to $^L\neg \FF$. $\B'$ is described by a flat $\mathrm{Spin}_c$ structure over $\FF$ that encodes the position of $m$ in $^L\neg \FF$.
 We will refer to it as a brane of type $\bf F$.

 We will eventually understand more or less explicitly why a rank 1 $A$-brane supported on a fiber of the Hitchin fibration $\MH\to \V$ is a magnetic eigenbrane.
 But we will first develop a better understanding of many properties of 't Hooft operators in general.